Isreal-ogbu/Automated-Notification-system/README.md

-# This is a solution to the Task given: Automated Deposit Notification System
+# Automated Deposit Notification System
-The soultion was developed using Nodejs and Express Framwork.
+---
 The main objective is to automate the process of sending nofications to a user to inform them about a successful transaction or when a transaction fails.
+---
 To run this aplication:

 1. Ensure you have nodejs insatlled on your machine.